32 Most Exotic Orchid Varieties and Types

 exotic orchid varieties

-Dragon’s Mouth Orchid (Arethusa bulbosa)
+Dragon’s Mouth Orchid (Arethusa Bulbosa)

 Arethusa bulbosa or Dragon’s Mouth Orchid grows bright pink to magenta bloom atop green grass-like stems and slowly form colonies.
 The lip also bears distinct patterns, with yellow in the middle as its unique characteristics.
-In addition, it grows best in acidic soil with good light exposure.

 30. Queen’s Lady’s Slipper Orchid